banerjek/marc-utils/README.md

 **Usage:** *tag [marc tag]*
 **Example:** *%! tag 650x* (within vi subshell to view 650x)

-Extract a single tag from stdin.
+Extract a single tag from raw MARC file on stdin.

 ## tagfc
 **Usage:** *tagfc*
 **Example:** *%! tagfc (within vi subshell)

-Get a frequency count of all tags and subfields
+Get a frequency count of all tags and subfields from raw MARC file on stdin

 ## text
 **Usage:** *text*